Baby’s Head Hot, But No Fever: Causes And When To Worry

 1. Warm clothes: If you dress your baby in clothing inappropriate for the season, the chances are that their head may become hot.
 Even dressing a baby in a hat or a winter cap during cold weather could make their head warmer than the rest of the body.

-1. Warm weather: If the weather is warm or you are outdoors under direct sunlight, the baby’s head may stay hot without them having any fever.
+1. Warm weather: If the weather is warm or you are outdoors under direct sunlight, the baby’s head may stay hot without fever.
 Being in bright sun for too long might lead to sunstroke or heatstroke, which may irritate the brain’s meninges.
 It may be why the child’s head feels hot while the rest of the body may seem unaffected.

 1. Positioning of the head: If the baby happens to lie on their back for too long, such as for nighttime sleep, their head is likely to become hotter without them having any fever.